Patrick Hadley: Music

 Patrick Hadley was influenced by the music of Frederick Delius and also to a certain extent folk music.
 But there were other non-musical influences in his life too: Ireland and Norfolk gave him a profound sense of landscape and location.
 His output was limited.
 He found the business of composing quite exhausting.
 Most people think of Hadley as composer of one or two church anthems: I Sing of a Maiden and the mildly exotic My Beloved spake.
 The catalogue shows a wide variety of musical forms: from a symphonic ballad to incidental music for Twelfth Night.
 However, there are no cycles of symphonies, concertos, or string quartets.
 He maintained throughout his a career a sense of the lyrical.
 Not for him was the experimental music of the Second Vienna School.
 He had an exceptional understanding of how to set words to music.
 Much of his music is meditative and quite inward looking.

 As noted by Bernard Benoliel, in many ways Hadley is a link between Vaughan Williams and Benjamin Britten.
 For example, the first movement of The Trees so High anticipates in some respects the opening movement of Vaughan Williams's Fifth Symphony, while the 'Taxal Woods' scene from The Hills has a sparely atmospheric, Britten-like quality.
+Hadley was not so drawn into the folk song revival as Vaughan Williams, though much of his music has subtle folk characteristics.